billthelibrarian/Project-2-Group-13/ReadME.md

    1. Navigate to and open file `config.py`
    2. Between the red quotations type in your Postgres password, replacing <--YOUR PASSWORD-->
    3. Between the red quotations type in your port number from Task 7, replacing <--YOUR PORT NUMBER-->
-   4. File/Save you unique values
+   4. File/Save your unique values
    5. *Neglecting to save this file will create an error in the next file*
    6. Do not close this tab yet